 And, instantly became a convert.

 My anxiousness significantly improved after several days of use.
-Another positive side effect was that it improved my memory aka mom brain, and even helped clear up my skin.
+Another positive side effect was that it boosted my memory and even helped clear up my skin.

-All in all, a freaking HANDSDOWN awesome experience.
+All in all, a HANDS DOWN excellent experience.

 Just make sure you do your homework!
-Not all CBD oils are created equally.
+Not all CBD oils are equal.

-Many companies grow their hemp in China, then ship it back to the states, where tons of fillers are added.
-In fact, 80% of the CBD on the market is from China.
+Many companies grow their hemp in China, then ship it back to the states, and add tons of fillers.
+80% of the CBD on the market is from China.

-And, then there are some who actually make their own, and you don’t know what else has been added.
+And, then some make their own, and you don’t know what else is in there.

-It is important to know the source of your CBD.
+It is essential to know the source of your CBD.
 Whatever the soil has in it will become part of the CBD you consume.

-The last thing you want is harmful bacteria, poisonous funghi, and heavy metals sabotaging your health and sense of relief.
+The last thing you want is harmful bacteria, poisonous fungi, and heavy metals sabotaging your health and sense of relief.

 Kind of defeats the purpose, eh?